Requisition Number: 2021S011Posting

 The PFQ IT Department is restructuring under new leadership in order to evolve from a reactive administrative entity to a strategic asset leading change within the organization.
 As part of this endeavor we are transitioning from the traditional/antiquated premised-based philosophy to a cloud first strategy to ensure appropriate, reliable, around the clock access to systems and information from any internet connected device to empower the people that care for the people supported by the organization.
-If this does not interest you, don’t waste your time or ours applying for this position.

 - Excellent communication skills, both verbal and written